Skip to main content

 What to Pack

-Lightweight rain jacket or compact umbrella - despite dry season classification, those 10 rainy days bring sudden 20-30 minute downpours that flood streets temporarily
+Lightweight rain jacket or packable poncho - those 10 rainy days bring sudden 20-30 minute downpours that drench you completely.
+The showers pass quickly but arrive without much warning, especially between 2pm-5pm.

-Insect repellent containing DEET - March humidity attracts mosquitoes, especially near the harbor and market areas during evening hours
+Insect repellent with 25-30% DEET - March humidity brings out mosquitoes, especially near forests and during those evening hours around 6pm-8pm.
+Dengue fever occurs in Mauritius, so this isn't optional.

 Insider Knowledge